Eshani-s-nair/Reverse-Typer/README.md

 # TypeFlip - Reverse Typing Challenge

-TypeFlip is a web-based typing challenge inspired by Monkeytype, but with a twist: you type sentences in reverse!
+TypeFlip is a web-based typing challenge, but with a twist: you type sentences in reverse!
 It features multiple modes, a timer, a live scoreboard, and a performance graph.

 ## Features